OSGeo/PROJ/docs/source/install.rst

 - C++17 compiler
 - CMake >= 3.16
 - SQLite3 >= 3.11: headers and library for target architecture, and sqlite3 executable for build architecture
-- libtiff >= 4.0 (optional but recommended to read grid formats based on GeoTIFF.
+- libtiff >= 4.0 (optional but recommended to enable reading of grid formats based on GeoTIFF.
 Only basic TIFF support is required; optional features like WebP or ZStd are not needed.)
-- curl >= 7.29.0 (optional but recommended to download required grids at runtime.)
+- curl >= 7.29.0 (optional but recommended to support automatic downloading of remote grid files during runtime, allowing PROJ to fetch required transformation data on demand.)
-- JSON for Modern C++ (nlohmann/json) >= 3.7.0; if not found as an external dependency then vendored version 3.9.1 from PROJ source tree is used
+- JSON for Modern C++ (nlohmann/json) >= 3.7.0

 .. _test_requirements: